swanandlab/DBscorer/README.md

 Please cite the paper if you use the code for analysis.
 Raise a issue or email in case if you need any help.

-Version 2 will be released soon!
+Version 2 will be released soon.
+Better speed
+Smoother manual scoring